WebOrigami/docs/src/content/framework/tutorial.md

 In Graph Origami, this project diagram can be a useful way to visualize and explore the graph you are building, so we'll return to the graph diagram window occasionally.

-(You can also do this in the Glitch preview pane, but Glitch has a quirk that prevents you from typing an address that starts with a period.
-If you ever want to type that address above the preview pane, you'll need to type `svg` first and then insert a `.` at the beginning.)
+(You can also view the diagram in the Glitch preview pane, but Glitch has a quirk that prevents you from typing an address that starts with a period.
+You would need to type `svg` first and then insert a `.` before that.)

 <span class="tutorialStep"></span> Leave the graph diagram window open and switch back to the main Glitch window.